-Document information Version 1.0, 19 April 2023 Content owner Customs Technical Specialist, Imports/Exports, Revenue and Assurance Business owner Group Manager, Revenue and Assurance Document number 0702 If you have any feedback or update requirements relating to this document, please email OpPolicy@customs.govt.nz .
+Document information Version 1.0, 19 April 2023 Content owner Customs Technical Specialist, Imports/Exports, Revenue and Assurance Business owner Group Manager, Revenue and Assurance Document number 0702 If you have any feedbac k or update requirements relating to

+If you have any feedback or update requirements relating to this document, please email OpPolicy@customs.govt.nz.
 In the subject line, please type the title of this document.